The Assassination Of The Emperor Commodus (The Play)

 At the Vicus Jugarius.

 The day of the attempted assassination of Commodus.
-Commodus departs the Palatine Hill and passes in his chariot Argiletum and the Via Nova, until reaching the Vicus Jugarius.
+He departs from the Palatine Hill in his chariot, travelling through the Argiletum and the Via Nova, until he reaches the Vicus Jugarius.
 He is accompanied by Eclectus.
-'Tis the time and place, where Commodus is supposed to be assassinated, by an unidentified killer.
-Fortunately for Commodus, the assassin has been murdered, by an individual sent by Eclectus.
+This is the site where the Emperor is to be assassinated.
+However, the assassin has already been slain by an agent sent by Eclectus.

-How dare doth that fool attempt to murder me!
+How dare that fool attempt to murder me!

 Indeed!
-But I must have the name of the culprit and who sent him immediately.
+But I must know the name of the culprit — and who sent him — at once.

-We shall discover that afterwards.
-What is important is that thou wert not harmed emperor.
+We shall uncover that anon.
+What mattereth most is that thou art safe, Emperor.
 Let us return to the Imperial Palace at once.
-Do not risk thyself to another attempt!
+Do not risk thy life to another attempt!

 They return to the Imperial Palace.

 Fool!
-How dare anyone defy me so audaciously?
+How dare any man defy me with such impudence?

 Thou must calm thyself.